mcgheej/tfx-diagram/apps/diagram-docs/docs/002-Shapes/006-recipe-add-a-shape.md

 ### Add Menu Command

 Need to add a command menu item to the Insert menu to add a new arc to the page.
+This also needs an `InsertArc` action to be added to the Insert Menu actions.

+### Hook up action

+The `InsertArc` action needs to be handled in the `insertShape` effect (insert-shape.effect.ts).
+Add to list of other insert shape actions.
+This effect handler will dispatch a `ShapesEffectsActions.anotherShapeOnPage` action if there already shapes on the page or a `ShapesEffectsActions.firstShapeOnPage` action if the arc is the first shape on the page.

+### Handle new shape on opening saved files

+In the shapes reducer the `SketchbookEffectsActions.openSuccess` action adds shapes from a saved file to the draw chain.
+This logic needs to create a shape of the correct type and there is a switch on `Shape.shapeType` to create the correct objects in the draw chain.
+Add code to handle Arc shapes here.